ticketmaster-api/ticketmaster-api.github.io/products-and-docs/widgets/checkout/index.md

               <p><strong>Step 3:</strong> Click the Add To Chrome button</p>
             </li>
             <li>
-              <p><strong>Step 4:</strong> Visit the website where you’d like to simulate the checkout widget</p>
+              <p><strong>Step 4:</strong> Visit the website where you’d like to preview Universal Checkout</p>
             </li>
             <li>
               <p><strong>Step 5:</strong> Click the blue “TM” button in the top right of your Chrome browser, then click “Inject Widget” - you will see a pop up to let you know how many events were detected on this page</p>
             </li>
           </ul>

-          <p>Ticketmaster.com and livenation.com links that are eligible for the widget will glow blue, and clicking them will result in opening the checkout widget.</p>
+          <p>Ticketmaster.com and livenation.com links that are eligible for the widget will glow blue, and clicking them will result in opening Universal Checkout.</p>
       </div>
     </div>